camzero94/ChatWebRoom/README.md

 # ChatWebRoom
-ChatRoom using golang as a backend and connecting to a htmx frontend using websockets
+ChatRoom using golang as a backend and connecting to a Nextjs frontend server